Things to do in Santa Marta Colombia, Caribbean Coast

 Photo by mehdi333000, Quinta de San Pedro Alejandrino, Santa Marta

-This museum lets you dive into the fascinating history and culture of the indigenous Tairona people that lived in the Santa Marta area long before the spanish conquerors arrived.
+This museum lets you dive into the fascinating history and culture of the indigenous Tairona people that lived in the Santa Marta area long before the spanish colonizers arrived.
 You can learn about their daily life, their spiritual practices, and about their impressive goldsmithing craftsmanship.

-op city attractions in Santa Marta, Colombia, from museums to historic buildings: Gold Museum
+top city attractions in Santa Marta, Colombia, from museums to historic buildings: Gold Museum

 Photo by banrepcultural (CC BY-SA 2.0), Gold Museum Santa Marta (mod.)